 How to Fix Hard Drive or SSD SMART Error

+Steps to take when encountering S.M.A.R.T. errors in your HDD or SSD, fixing the disk and recovering lost data.
 Does a S.M.A.R.T. error appear in an HDD or SSD when your computer/laptop loads?
 Has your computer performance got worse after this error and you worry about the safety of your data?
 Do you have difficulties with fixing an error?

 Acceptable values of the SMART attribute may differ depending on the hard disk manufacturer – WD (Western Digital), Samsung, Seagate, HGST (Hitachi) or Toshiba.